MadCoder39/UnityBuildPipelineiOS/README.md

 1) Running such command will help avoiding retyping your credentials every time `fastlane fastlane-credentials add --username <your email>`
 2) Also this command will help to avoid retyping `export FASTLANE_USER=<your appleID>`
-2) In case during archive build Xcode throws error such as: "Please provide an auth token with USYM_UPLOAD_AUTH_TOKEN environment variable".
+3) In case during archive build Xcode throws error such as: "Please provide an auth token with USYM_UPLOAD_AUTH_TOKEN environment variable".
 It happens when using Unity Services in your game.
 Try using this command `export USYM_UPLOAD_AUTH_TOKEN="whatever"`
+4) First build requires some configuration, after that things will be automated given that the recommendations are followed.

+Good luck :)

 # License
 MIT